 And a few by John:

 27Nothing impure will ever enter it, nor will anyone who does what is shameful or deceitful, but only those whose names are written in the Lamb's book of life.
-(Rev 21:27)
+(Revelation 21:27)

 15Outside are the dogs, those who practice magic arts, the sexually immoral, the murderers, the idolaters and everyone who loves and practices falsehood.
-(Rev 22:15)
+(Revelation 22:15)

 Pay close attention to the last part of verse 15 above.
 That would be those who believe and practice lies.
 Kind of makes you want to find out what the lies are, doesn't it?
 Oh, that's right, your pastor would never sell you a bill of goods.
 Well, maybe not intentionally.
 But, what about those other statements you don't hear so often?
 The statements made that indicate that the requirements for entrance into the Kingdom of Heaven are not as generous as many think.
 Oh, they are quite simple, but not really generous.
 Things like: